The Sword in the Stone (1963 film)

-The Sword in the Stone is a 1963 American animated musical comedy film produced by Walt Disney, based on the 1938 novel by T. H. White.
+The Sword in the Stone is a 1963 American animated musical fantasy film produced by Walt Disney, based on the 1938 novel by T. H. White.
 Directed by Wolfgang Reitherman, the film features the voices of Rickie Sorensen, Karl Swenson, Junius Matthews, Sebastian Cabot, Norman Alden, and Martha Wentworth.
 It was the final animated film from Walt Disney Productions to be released in Walt Disney's lifetime.

 Disney first acquired the film rights to the novel in 1939, and there were various attempts at developing the film over the next two decades before production on the film began.
 Bill Peet wrote both the story and the screenplay for the film.
 The songs were written by the Sherman Brothers and George Bruns composed the score.

 The Sword in the Stone premiered in London on December 12, 1963, and was theatrically released in the United States on December 25.
 The film received mixed reviews from critics and was a box-office success, grossing $22.2 million in the United States and Canada.

 Plot

-After the King of England, Uther Pendragon, dies without an heir to his throne, a sword magically appears inside an anvil atop a stone, with an inscription proclaiming that whoever removes it will be the future king.
-Many have unsuccessfully attempted to remove the sword, and the sword becomes forgotten, leaving England in the Dark Ages.
+After the King of England, Uther Pendragon, dies, leaving no heir to the throne, a sword appears inside an anvil atop a stone, with an inscription proclaiming that whoever removes will be the future king.
+None succeed in removing the sword, which becomes forgotten, leaving England in the Dark Ages.

-Years later, a 12-year-old orphan named Arthur, commonly called the Wart, accidentally scares off a deer his older foster brother Kay was hunting, causing Kay to launch his arrow into the forest.
-While retrieving the arrow, Arthur meets Merlin, an elderly wizard who lives with his talking pet owl Archimedes.
-Merlin declares himself Arthur's tutor and returns with him to his home, a castle run by Sir Ector, Arthur's foster father.
+Years later, a 12-year-old orphan named Arthur, commonly called Wart, accidentally scares off a deer his older foster brother Kay was hunting, causing Kay to launch his arrow into the forest.
+While retrieving the arrow, Wart meets Merlin, an elderly wizard who lives with his talking pet owl Archimedes.
+Merlin declares himself Wart's tutor and returns with him to his home, a castle run by Sir Ector, Wart's foster father.
 Ector's friend, Sir Pelinore, arrives to announce that the winner of the upcoming New Year's Day tournament in London will be crowned king.
-Ector decides Kay will be a contender and appoints Arthur as Kay's squire.
+Ector decides Kay will be a contender and appoints Wart as Kay's squire.

-To educate Arthur, Merlin transforms them both into fish.
+To educate Wart, Merlin transforms them both into fish.
 They swim in the castle moat to learn about physics, until an angry pike attacks the pair.
-After the lesson, Arthur is sent to the kitchen as punishment for attempting to relate what happened to Ector and Kay.
-Merlin enchants the dishes to wash themselves, then takes Arthur out again for another lesson.
+After the lesson, Wart is sent to the kitchen as punishment for attempting to relate what happened to Ector and Kay.
+Merlin enchants the dishes to wash themselves, then takes Wart out again for another lesson, turning them into tree squirrels to learn about gravity.

-For the next lesson, Merlin transforms them both into squirrels to learn about gravity.
-Arthur almost gets eaten by a wolf, but is saved by a female squirrel who falls in love with him.
 After they return to human form, Ector accuses Merlin of using black magic on the dishes.
-Arthur defends Merlin, but Ector punishes Arthur by giving Kay another squire, Hobbs.
+Wart defiantly defends Merlin, but Ector refuses to listen and punishes Wart by giving Kay another squire, Hobbs.